-- a) Lower interest rate (no cash out permitted) on a first mortgage.
+- a) lower interest rate (no cash out permitted) on a first mortgage;

-- b) Pay for major home renovation.
+- b) pay for major home renovation;

-- c) Pay for major medical expenses.
+- c) pay for major medical expenses;

-- d) Death and burial of elderly spouse; or
+- d) death and burial of elderly spouse; or

-- e) Pay for educational expenses.
+- e) pay for educational expenses.

 Items b), c), d), and e) must be well documented.
 With respect to refinancing, caution must be used.
 The LPA should document timely mortgage payments, a clear reduction in interest rate or mortgage term or both, and verification that the refinance will not result in cash to the borrower.
-The LPA should consider referring the owner to a local certified housing counseling agency for budgeting and other loan related education if the LPA does not have the capacity to provide education to the owner directly.
+The LPA should consider referring the homeowner to a local certified housing counseling agency for budgeting and other loan related education if the LPA does not have the capacity to provide education to the homeowner directly.